About Us

 21st April 2017

-Mary instigates the first ever World Curlew Day, celebrating curlews across the world and bringing the stories of their plight to the public.
-Mary tells the story of curlews in her book Curlew Moon, which combines her walk with conservation and the poetry, music and art inspired by them.
+Mary instigates the first ever World Curlew Day, celebrating Curlews across the world and bringing the stories of their plight to the public.
+Mary tells the story of Curlews in her book Curlew Moon, which combines her walk with conservation and the poetry, music and art inspired by them.

 January 2018 - Welsh Curlew Conference